Homesickness is not just for college students.

 In fact, homesickness is a perfectly normal feeling.
-Missing family, friends, pets and even your pillow is a very common experience for travelers of all ages.
+Missing family, friends, pets, food, and even your pillow is a very common experience for travelers of all ages.

 Homesickness can make you feel sad, tired and isolated.
-It's hard to look forward to a travel day when you are missing your loved ones.
-Given time, homesickness normally subsides, especially if you are traveling in a place that is very different from your home.
+It is hard to look forward to a travel day when you are missing your loved ones.
+Given time, however, homesickness normally subsides, especially if you are traveling in a place that is very different from your home.

 Here are some ways to push homesickness aside so you can enjoy the rest of your trip.

 Homesickness is normal.
-You aren't a bad traveler if you miss being at home.
+You are not a bad traveler if you miss being at home.
 Instead of berating yourself for spoiling your own travel experience, look objectively at the situation.
 You are away from home, you miss being at home and that is okay.
-It's also okay if your homesickness sticks around for a few days or if you feel like having a good cry; that's normal, too.
+It is also okay if your homesickness sticks around for a few days or if you feel like having a good cry.
+These emotions are normal, too.

 E. T. had the right idea.
-Find a WiFi hotspot and call or Skype with your family.
-Yes, you'll be sad when you hear their voices, but you will also be reassured that they are happy and healthy.
+Find a WiFi hot spot and use a smartphone app or Skype to talk with your family.
+Yes, you will feel sad when you hear their voices, but you will also be reassured that they are happy and healthy.
 They will be supportive if you explain the ups and downs of your trip, and this support will help you manage your feelings of homesickness.

 Talk With People

-Particularly if you're an extrovert, part of your homesickness may stem from your need to interact with other people.
-Take a class, go on a short guided tour, stay at a youth hostel or find some other way to talk with people.
-If you feel comfortable mentioning your homesickness, you may be surprised to find that other travelers understand just how you're feeling.
-They've been homesick, too.
+Particularly if you are an extrovert, part of your homesickness may stem from your need to interact with other people.
+Take a class, go on a short guided tour, stay at a youth hostel or find some other way to talk with people and recharge your emotional batteries.
+If you feel comfortable mentioning your homesickness, you may be surprised to find that other travelers understand just how you are feeling.
+They, too, have been homesick.

 Find the Familiar in an Unfamiliar Place